ThinkOTB Agency

 Safe space

 There are plenty of spaces where our behaviour is dictated to.
 We must act and speak in a certain way at school and then again when we start work.
-We are told to tone down our personality in public if we’re deemed too raucous for others to digest.
-Art is a space where anything is permitted.
+We are told to tone down our personality in public if we’re seen to be too raucous for others to digest.
+Art is a space where anything is possible.
 Art enables us to scream as loud as we want without fear of reprisal or judgement.

 Challenge the status quo